 Study abroad opportunities add global perspective—and adventure—to the Vermont Law School experience.

-The International and Comparative Law Program offers semester programs for JD students at McGill University (Montreal, Canada), Renmin University of China School of Law (Beijing, China), University of Trento Faculty of Law (Trento, Italy), and Université de Cergy-Pontoise Faculty of Law (Paris suburbs, France).
+The International and Comparative Law Program offers semester programs for JD students at McGill University (Montreal, Canada), University of Trento Faculty of Law (Trento, Italy), Université de Paris 1Panthéon-Sorbonne (Paris, France), and Université de Cergy-Pontoise Faculty of Law (Paris suburbs, France).
 Semester programs immerse students in international legal systems and practice as well as culture and history.
 Learn more about our study abroad semester program and each participating school.

 International Externships give students the opportunity to earn academic credit while working in supervised externships in intergovernmental organizations, nongovernmental organizations, and international firms and associations.
 Learn more.